nate2677/html-notes/README.md

 If you wanted
-to add a line break inside the middle of a paragraph you can use the line break tag &lt;br/&gt;.
+to add a line break inside the middle of a paragraph you can use the line break tag &lt;br /&gt;.

 To create a break between